stanleyogada/ingryd-backup-and-automail-script/README.md

 - Customize the scripts and parameters based on your specific requirements.

 Feel free to contribute to this Bash project or raise issues if you encounter any problems.
 Happy scripting!

+*Note: This documentation was authored by Stanley Chinedu Ogada.
+If you have any questions or encounter issues, feel free to reach out for personalized assistance.*